Jump to navigation

 Providers with a change in tax ID number must re-apply, complete a new Medical Assistance Program Provider Participation Agreement, and be fully approved in order to participate in Health First Colorado.
 The previous Health First Colorado number must be disenrolled and a new Health First Colorado number will be assigned.

-No. Providers must apply for a new Medicaid ID with the new Tax ID.
+No. Providers must apply for a new Health First Colorado ID with the new Tax ID.